ShivaanshK/ShivaanshK/README.md

 - 👋 Hi, I’m @ShivaanshK
-- 👀 I’m interested in CS and Fintech
+- 🌱 I’m interested in CS and Fintech
-- 🌱 I’m currently learning CS

 <!---
 ShivaanshK/ShivaanshK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.